 Danske Bank's SDO ratings have a five-notch buffer against an issuer downgrade.
-If the issuer was downgraded to BBB- and assuming the issuer's willingness to support the highest covered bond rating and maintain the covered bond programme's risk profile the legal minimum OC of 2% could support highest ratings.
+If the issuer was downgraded to BBB- and assuming the issuer's willingness to support the highest covered bond rating and maintain the covered bond programme's risk profile an overcollateralisation of 6% could support highest ratings.